R552-beep/CV/README.md

 <h1 align="center"> Ruzeka Uddin </h1>

-A driven and aspiring Junior Software Developer, looking for a role where I can develop and continue to grow whilst learning within the tech industry.
-I decided to leave my established career as a Senior Sales Executive within the property sector to pursue my passion in software development and to seek a more fulfilling and creative professional direction.
+I am a self-motivated and driven Software Developer looking for a role where I can develop and continue to grow whilst learning within the tech industry.
+I decided to leave my established career as a Senior Sales Executive within the property sector to pursue my passion for software development and seek a more fulfilling and creative professional direction.

-I began my career change journey with a highly selective bootcamp, [Makers Academy](https://makers.tech/about-us/) Where I learned to adopt coding best practices and developed a good understanding of programming fundamentals.
-The nature of the bootcamp enabled me to both effectively self manage during independent projects, as well as collaborate as part of a productive team to produce high quality work.
+I began my career change journey with a highly selective Bootcamp, Makers Academy, Where I learned to adopt coding best practices and developed a good understanding of programming fundamentals.
+In addition, the nature of the Bootcamp enabled me to effectively self-manage during independent projects and collaborate as part of a productive team to produce high-quality work.

-I thrive to learn and further develop my skills, whilst testing new concepts with analytical drives to see if they work.
-An innate curiosity will equip me with the skills needed to spot opportunities and solve problems.
-The world of modern technology keeps me both motivated and dedicated to working within the industry, where it is already driving meaningful change in almost every major industry.
+I thrive on learning and further developing my skills, testing new concepts with analytical drives to see if they work.
+An innate curiosity will equip me with the skills to spot opportunities and solve problems.
+The world of modern technology keeps me both motivated and dedicated to working within the industry, where it is already driving meaningful change in almost every primary sector.